NCAA Division III women's soccer tournament

-The NCAA Division III Women's Soccer Championship is an American intercollegiate college soccer tournament conducted by the National Collegiate Athletic Association (NCAA) to determine the Division III national champion.
-It has been held annually since 1986 when the Division III championship was established for universities that do not award athletics scholarships.
-A third Division II championship was added in 1988.
+The NCAA Division III women's soccer tournament is an annual event organized by the National Collegiate Athletic Association to determine the national champions of women's collegiate soccer among its Division III members in the United States.
+It has been held every year since 1986, except for 2020.

 Traditionally, the tournament is held in November and December of each year following the end of the regular season.
 Originally, the tournament finals were held on the campus of one of the teams participating in the semifinals.
-Since 2004, however, it has been held at a pre-determined neutral site.
+Since 2004, however, it has been held at a predetermined neutral site.

 The most successful program has been Messiah, with six national titles.

-The current champion is Johns Hopkins, who won their first national title in 2022.
+The current champions are Washington St. Louis, who won their second national title in 2024.